Krion5534/Dr.Mane/README.md

 # MedFlow: Hospital Resource Allocation Simulator

-Built for **Hack-a-Matics** by `<team name>` (`<member names>`).
+Built for **Hack-a-Matics** by `Big P` (`Shanmukha, Pallav E, Prajwal Sathyaprakash`).

-MedFlow simulates one day in a hospital’s emergency and critical-care wing.
+MedFlow simulates one day in a hospital's emergency and critical-care wing.
 Patients arrive at random, wait in a queue, and are given beds, ICU beds, nurses and a doctor of the right specialty.
 A priority-based scheduler decides who is treated next when resources run short.
 The simulation runs one minute at a time, so a live dashboard can watch it, and staff can add patients by hand while it is running.

 ## Features